DSU-Digital-Sound-Design/s-25-mus-109-musicianship-II/content/schedule.md

 - Finish _Strong Enough_ analysis - 20 minutes
 - Quiz 2 practice - we need to spend more time on this; let's practice as a class
   - **1 octave, 1 band, -12 dB, pink noise, sound file, freq 500 to 2000 Hz**
+  - **pre-practice** - listen to each option and try to order them in your head.
+Think about how each cut sounds and what changes between them.
+After you ears get used to the changes you can now move onto the practice routine.
-  - 30 minute practice routine
+  - **30 minute practice routine**
-    - 3 minutes, pink noise, matching; 2 minutes rest
+    - 3 minutes, pink noise, matching
-    - 3 minutes, sound file, matching; 2 minutes rest
+    - 3 minutes, sound file, matching
+    - 3 minutes rest
-    - 3 minutes, pink noise, matching memory; 2 minutes rest
+    - 3 minutes, pink noise, matching memory
-    - 3 minutes, sound file, matching memory; 2 minutes rest
+    - 3 minutes, sound file, matching memory
+    - 3 minutes rest
-    - 3 minutes, pink noise, absolute ID; 2 minutes rest
+    - 3 minutes, pink noise, absolute ID
-    - 3 minutes, sound file, absolute ID; 2 minutes rest
+    - 3 minutes, sound file, absolute ID
+    - 6 minutes rest
+    - repeat as often as you can

 <!--
 - Shafer - Exercises 1, 2, 3